 - Emotional instability due to significant reactivity of mood—e.g., intense episodic dysphoria, irritability, or anxiety usually lasting a few hours and only rarely more than a few days

 - Inappropriate, intense anger or difficulty controlling anger—e.g., frequent displays of temper, constant anger, or recurrent physical fights

 - Transient, stress-related paranoid thoughts or severe dissociative symptoms

 Bipolar disorder shares many of these symptoms.
-However, the major defining factor of bipolar disorder involves extreme highs and lows in mood.
-High points are called mania or euphoria, which involves feelings of excitement, extremely high energy, and grandiosity.
+However, the primary defining factor of bipolar disorder involves extreme highs and lows in mood.
+High points are called mania or euphoria, which involves excitement, extremely high energy, and grandiosity.
 Low points are the opposite, characterized by days of deep depression and fatigue, with an inability to focus or be productive.
-A bipolar person will go from being manic, to feeling completely hopeless and empty.
+A bipolar person will go from being manic to feeling completely hopeless and empty.

 When differentiating the two conditions and thinking about BPD vs. bipolar disorder, it’s essential to look at the duration and intensity of mood episodes.
 BPD patients may experience intense emotions for a few hours or days, while bipolar disorder patients will have prolonged periods of highs or lows that can last weeks or even months.